matkoch/MassTransit/docs/advanced/scheduling/hangfire.md

 ### Configuring the Hangfire address

-The bus has an internal context that is used to make it so that consumers that need to schedule messages do not have to be aware of the specific scheduler type being used, or the message scheduler address.
+The bus has an internal context used to make it so that consumers that need to schedule messages do not have to be aware of the specific scheduler type being used, or the message scheduler address.
 To configure the address, use the extension method shown below.